 Why come to a workshop at Teaching Tools for Tots?

-As an experienced teacher and faciliator of over 20 years and a mother of two young children, I understand the importance of setting a solid foundation in the early stages of a child's life.
-I am passionate about giving parents, carers and educators simple, fun and effective tools and ideas to help educate and instil a love of learning in young children.
+As an experienced teacher and facilitator of over 20 years and a mother of two young children, I understand the importance of setting a solid foundation in the early stages of a child's life.
+I am passionate about giving parents, carers and educators simple, fun and effective tools and ideas to help educate and instill a love of learning in young children.

 After being asked numerous questions from my playgroup about how they could help their toddler with learning, I invited them all to a workshop.
 The feedback was so positive that I decided to share the knowledge and skills I gained over my many years of teaching with other mums, carers and educators.
 Therefore Teaching Tools for Tots was formed.

 I have been in education and teaching for over 20 years.
 In this time I have taught Kindergarten through to Year 6 in the Catholic, Public and Independent School Systems.
 I have also taught university students at Notre Dame University for 3 years.
 Here I taught a range of subjects including 'Emerging Numeracy' and 'Literacy in the Early Years' to students studying Early Childhood and Primary Education.
 This made me more aware of the importance of setting a solid foundation in the first five years.
 It also made me realise how much of an impact educators as well as parents and carers have on children's learning.

 Currently I am curriculum coordinator at a PreKindy to Year 6 Primary School.
 As part of my role I have been involved in the implementation of a reading program for struggling readers and assisted teachers with programming.
 I am up to date with the new syllabuses and spend time liaising with teachers, giving a range of strategies and ideas on how to develop reading, writing, speaking, listening and mathematical skills across the school.
 I also spend time in the classroom assisting teachers and teaching some lessons.